hawtio/website/src/docs/get-started.md

 title: "Get Started"
 ---

-Hawtio consists of 2 parts: an AngularJS application and a Java backend, which proxies the communication between the frontend and [Jolokia](https://jolokia.org/) endpoints.
+Hawtio consists of 2 parts: an AngularJS applicaton and a Java backend, which proxies the communication between the frontend and [Jolokia](https://jolokia.org/) endpoints.
 The frontend has access to all JMX attributes and operations available in Java applications running locally and remotely.

 Ways to run it:
 - [Running an executable JAR](#running-an-executable-jar)